 Quarter of a century on and we continue to enjoy an enduring and unique relationship with what has become the Fringe’s biggest venue, the Pleasance.

-Over the years our bucket shakers and the Tartan Ribbon have become a common sight as audiences flock to the Pleasance Courtyard.
-In 2016 alone, our volunteers clocked in around 1,500 hours at the venue, raising an amazing £39,000 in collections.
+Over the years our bucket shakers and the Tartan Ribbon have become a common sight as audiences flock to the Pleasance Courtyard and EICC.
+In 2018 alone, bucket collections raised an amazing £46,500.

 Over and above the money, our relationship with the Pleasance has helped to raise awareness and challenge the stigma that continues to be attached to HIV and Hepatitis C.

 You can also support us by heading along to selected shows on the Pleasance programme each year, including the Tartan Ribbon Comedy Benefit.
-Keep checking this page, or head to our events page for updates on which shows will be raising money for Waverley Care.
+Just head to our events page for updates on which shows will be raising money for Waverley Care.